take4blue/stacktimers/README.md

 # stacktimers

-Execute multiple timers in succession.
+Execute multiple countdown timers in succession.

+# License

+This software is released under the MIT License, see LICENSE.txt.